Configuration examples will use the Paketo sample applications.

 CA certificates can be provided at both build and runtime with a binding of

-ca-certificates.
-Each key value pair in the binding should map a certificate name to a single PEM encoded CA certificates
+ca-certficates.
+Each key value pair in the binding should map a certficate name to a single PEM encoded CA Certficates

 <binding-name> ├── <cert file name> └── type

-If a given language family buildpack does not contain the Paketo CA Certificates Buildpack it can be explicitly prepended at runtime.
+If a given language family buildpack does not contain the Paketo CA Certificates Buildpack you may customize your builder to include it.
+The Paketo CA Certificates Buildpack must be added at the beginning of each order group.

 Example: Adding a CA Certificate at Runtime